-World View expands access to its global professional development programs by offering a limited number of scholarships, based on funding availability, for K-12 and community college educators to attend its spring seminars each year.
+World View expands access to its global professional development programs by offering a limited number of scholarships, based on funding availability, for K-12 and community college educators to attend its fall and spring programs each year.

-The Peacock Scholarship is open to educators who have attended at least one World View professional development program in the past two years.
-The scholarship honors former World View Advisory Board chair James L. Peacock, Kenan Distinguished Professor of Anthropology Emeritus at UNC-Chapel Hill.
+The Tresolini Scholarship and the Peacock Scholarship are open to educators who have attended at least one UNC World View professional development program in the past two years.
+The scholarships honor two important people who have supported World View’s creation and development throughout its tenure.
+The Carol Tresolini Scholarship, offered each fall, honors UNC’s former Vice Provost of Academic Initiatives, Carol Tresolini, while the James L. Peacock Scholarship, offered each spring, honors World View’s former Advisory Board chair James L. Peacock, Kenan Distinguished Professor of Anthropology Emeritus at UNC-Chapel Hill.

-Limited scholarships to attend World View’s spring seminars are available for teams of four educators from under-served K-12 school districts, schools or community colleges in North Carolina who are interested in forming a partnership with World View.
+Limited scholarships to attend UNC World View’s programs may be available for teams of four educators from under-served K-12 school districts, schools or community colleges in North Carolina who are interested in forming a partnership with UNC World View.

 Contact Charlè LaMonica at (919) 843-9408 or email@example.com to learn more.